- Free State & Northern Cape

 Free State & Northern Cape Branch Committee

-Eldalize Kruger obtained a M.Sc in Environmental Management degree in 2003 at the NWU.
-After initially, working for a company specializing in mine rehabilitation and contributing to environmental management in the mining environment, she moved to Bloemfontein in 2001 where she joined the staff of the Geography Department of the University of the Free State.
+Eldalize Kruger obtained a M.Sc. degree in Environmental Management in 2003 at the NWU.
+After initially working for a company specializing in mine rehabilitation and contributing to environmental management in the mining environment, she moved to Bloemfontein in 2001 where she joined the staff of the Geography Department of the University of the Free State.
 She teaches courses in general physical geography (at first year level) as well as environmental management courses (at third year and honours level).
-Her research interests include environmental management focusing on various aspects of environmental impact assessments; and environmental awareness and education.
+Her research interests include environmental management focusing on various aspects of environmental impact assessments; and environmental awareness and -education.
+She is currently pursuing a PhD.

 Gauteng Branch Committee